 Are you interested in becoming an online English teacher?
-Then don't miss our insider's tricks and tips for teaching English online!
+Does it sound too good to be true?
+Are you overwhelmed by all the info out there?
+Then you won't want to miss our insider's tricks and tips for teaching English online!

 This is the perfect job for a mom whose looking to make some extra cash while still being available to her family.

-Are you ready for some invaluable advice from inside the teaching trenches?
+Are you ready for some invaluable, first-hand advice from inside the online teaching trenches?
 Keep reading!

 "Use your resources and be creative!
 Don’t try to imitate someone you see on YouTube, find your own groove!
 Don't go overboard in your first couple of weeks and try not to take on too much!" - Sarah from VIPKid